federatedsecure/whitepaper/README.md

 ### API Wrapper

-By using `Representation` the entire API traffic can be routed through very few RESTful endpoints:
+By using `Representation` the entire API traffic can be routed through very few RESTful endpoints, see Table 3.

+#### Table 3 – API endpoints

 <table>
  <thead>